sqlc-dev/sqlc/docs/howto/verify.md

 ## Picking a tag

-By default, `verify` will compare the provided schema against the most recently pushed queries.
-We suggest using the `against` flag to pick the correct set of queries for comparison.
+Without an `against` argument, `verify` will run its analysis of the provided schema using your most-recently pushed queries.
+We suggest using the `against` argument to explicitly select a set of queries for comparison.

 ```shell
 $ sql verify --against [tag]